-The 2016 Martin Luther King Award was presented to some of Asheville’s most valued educators at the Candlelight Service held Monday, January 18 at Nazareth First Baptist Church.
+The 2019 Martin Luther King Award will be presented to one or more of Asheville’s most dedicated social justice leaders at the Candlelight Service held Monday, January 21, 2019 at Central United Methodist Church.

 The late Arthur R. Edington, who served as a principal in the Asheville City School system for 28 years.
 His strong belief in education as an essential in life convinced him that there was no such thing as a child who could not learn.

 The late Helen Edington, a member of the North Carolina Association of Educators, National Education Association, Gamma Gamma Omega Chapter of Alpha Kappa Alpha Society, and Kappa Delta Phi Honor Society, and the author of Angels Unaware, Women of Color in the Asheville Area.